Bayard Wildlife Management Area

 - Hunting with dogs is prohibited.
 Dogs on leashes may be used for trailing wounded game.
 Dogs are prohibited in areas posted as "Closed to Public Access" by FWC administrative action.
 No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.

-- View FWC's Regulations Summary for Bayard for an area map, hunting seasons, permits, fees, and area regulations.
+- View FWC's regulations summary brochure for Bayard for an area map, hunting seasons, permits, fees and area regulations.